bytebase/bytebase/docs/design/gh-ost-integration.md

 ### After Migration

-After migration is finished, we will have `tablename` and `_tablename_del`, the latter is the original table.
-We are too scared to delete the original table for the user, so we'll generate a task to delete the table if approved by user.
+After the migration is finished, we will have `tablename` and `_tablename_del`.
+The latter is the original table.
+We are too scared to delete the original table for the user, so we'll generate a task to delete the table if approved by the user.

 ### Task dependency

-Tasks under the same stage run one by one by now.
+Tasks in the same stage run one by one for now.
 With gh-ost integration, we introduce task dependency.
 As mentioned above, the "cut-over" task depends on the "run" task.
-A task can only be running if all of its dependencies are done.
-Tasks that are not blocked by dependencies can run in parallel.
+A task can only be running if all of its dependencies are finished.
+Tasks with no common dependencies can run in parallel.

 To store the dependency relationship, we can add a field in Task.